jxnprince/isometricTacticsPrototype/Notes/basicCharacterAttributes.md

 Stat governing damage reduction of of incoming magical attacks.
 Maximum stat value is 99.

 ### Level
 Metric indicative of overall unit power.
 A unit gains experience upon killing enemies.
 All units gain experience upon winning a battle.
 After an exponential threshold is crossed, the player's level increases by one.
-The unit gains +2 levels in it's major stat (+4 Magic for Cleric) and 1 level in it's minor stats.
+The unit gains +2 levels in it's major stat and 1 level in it's minor stats (+4 Magic for Cleric).

 | New Game Level  | Max Level |
 | --------------- | --------- |